junior-devleague/JDLA-Web-Development/src/morea/1_Intro_To_Web_Development/reading-web-dev.md

 ---
-title: "What is web development?"
+title: "What is Web Development?"
 published: true
 morea_id: reading-web-dev
 morea_summary: "Explanation of what exactly web development entails"